CumulusNetworks/docs/content/cumulus-netq-32/Verify-Network-Connectivity/_index.md

 netq add trace name <text-new-trace-name> <ip> from (<src-hostname>|<ip-src>) interval <text-time-min>
 ```

-This example shows the creation of a scheduled trace between leaf01 (source, 10.10.10.1) and border01 (destination, 10.10.10.63) with a name of L01toB01Daily that is run on an hourly basis.
+This example shows the creation of a scheduled trace between leaf01 (source, 10.10.10.1) and border01 (destination, 10.10.10.63) with a name of L01toB01Daily that is run on an daily basis.
 The `interval` option value must be a number of minutes with the units indicator (m).

 ```
-cumulus@switch:~$ netq add trace name L01toB01Daily 10.10.10.63 from 10.10.10.1 interval 60m
+cumulus@switch:~$ netq add trace name Lf01toBor01Daily 10.10.10.63 from 10.10.10.1 interval 1440m
-Successfully added/updated L01toB01Daily running every 60m
+Successfully added/updated Lf01toBor01Daily running every 1440m
 ```

 View the results in the NetQ UI.
 Refer to {{<link title="Verify Network Connectivity#view-scheduled-trace-results" text="View Scheduled Trace Results">}}.